Cribac/playground/README.md

 # playground
-Proof of concepts and nonsense.
+Just my proof of concepts and nonsense.